andrewmuhn/ski-resort-weather/README.md

 ### Installation
 To get started make sure you have java version 17+ installed and any version of postgres.
 Then you can clone the repository and open it in your favorite IDE.
 You will need to create a postgres database and set the environment variables for the database url, username, and password.
-You can do this by creating a database.properties file in the ski-resort-info-repository/src/main/resources directory.
+You can do this by opening the database.properties file in the ski-resort-info-repository/src/main/resources directory and renaming the values present.
 The file should look like this:

 ```yaml
   postgres.username = YOUR_POSTGRES_USERNAME